John Dixon, head of general merchandise at M&S, is leaving to take the top job at an as-yet unknown company.

 Mr Rowe’s credentials for the CEO job have been enhanced by 23 straight quarters of underlying sales growth in food and an outperformance of the wider grocery market.

-However, speculation over an imminent CEO succession may prove to be just that.
+But speculation over an imminent chief executive succession may prove to be just that.

 In May, Mr Bolland - who took them helm in 2010 - said he “absolutely” expected to present financial results in May 2016.